Brexit anxiety eats into NATO summit

 "Britain is going to think through all the ways we can keep our strength and our power in the world.
 This is not an exercise of national vanity, this is all about Britain’s interests.
 It is perfectly possible to do that," he told reporters on Saturday.

-Indeed NATO officials said the British, who have Europe's biggest defence budget, seemed at pains to compensate for Brexit by pledging more commitments to NATO operations.
+Indeed NATO officials said the British, who have Europe's biggest defense budget, seemed at pains to compensate for Brexit by pledging more commitments to NATO operations.

-Cameron also announced an early parliamentary vote on modernising Britain's Trident nuclear deterrent.
+Cameron also announced an early parliamentary vote on modernizing Britain's Trident nuclear deterrent.

 U.S. President Barack Obama was keen to ensure Washington's closest ally in Europe is not sidelined or punished by European partners as a result of a vote that he had warned against.